CryptoSys PKI Toolkit Manual

 - extensions

-- (optional) containing one or more attribute-values pairs separated by semicolons (;) or the empty string "".
+- A list of attribute-value pairs separated by semicolons (;) or the empty string "".
 Valid attribute-value pairs are:

 - lastUpdate=iso-date-string